AnaviTechnology/anavi-docs/anavi-thermometer/anavi-thermometer.md

 #### What power supply do I need?

-You need a standard 5V power supply with microUSB connector.
+You need a standard 5V power supply with a microUSB connector.

 #### Why isn't a power supply included?

-We were unable to source power supplies with universal plugs for the US/EU/UK at an acceptable.
-Nowadays, 5V power supplies with a microUSB connector are a commodity item because of most smartphone and tables, so you should be able to easily find a suitable unit online or at your local electronics store.
+Nowadays, 5V power supplies with a microUSB connector are a commodity item because of smartphone and tablets, so you should be able to easily find a suitable unit online or at your local electronics store.

 #### Can I remotely control ANAVI Thermometer from a web browser on my smartphone, tablet, or laptop?